Paul Ortiz (historian)

 Paul Ortiz (born 1964) is an American historian.
-Ortiz is a professor of history at the University of Florida and is Director of the Samuel Proctor Oral History Program.
+He is a professor of labor history at Cornell University and was formerly the director of the Samuel Proctor Oral History Program at the University of Florida.

 Life and education

 Born in 1964, Paul Ortiz is a third-generation military veteran and a first-generation college graduate.
-Ortiz served as a paratrooper and radio operator, attaining the rank of sergeant, in the United States Army from 1982 to 1986 with the 82nd Airborne Division and the 7th Special Forces Group in Central America.
-He received the US Armed Forces' Humanitarian Service Medal for meritorious action in the wake of the eruption of the Nevado del Ruiz stratovolcano in Tolima, Colombia, in November, 1985.
+He was a paratrooper and radio operator, attaining the rank of sergeant, in the United States Army from 1982 to 1986 with the 82nd Airborne Division and the 7th Special Forces Group in Central America.
+He received the US Armed Forces Humanitarian Service Medal for meritorious action in the wake of the eruption of the Nevado del Ruiz stratovolcano in Tolima, Colombia, in November 1985.

-Returning to the United States in 1987, Ortiz worked as a labor organizer with the United Farm Workers of Washington State during the 8-year boycott of Chateau Ste.
-Michelle Wines, which resulted in a union contract for vineyard workers in 1995 that remains in force to this day.
-During his time in graduate school at Duke University, Ortiz and Sheila Payne worked as volunteer organizers with the Farm Labor Organizing Committee during its Mt.
-Olive Pickle Boycott.
-This struggle resulted in a union contract for farm workers in North Carolina.
-Ortiz and Payne also served as board members of Student Action with Farmworkers during this time period.

-In Gainesville, Ortiz and Sheila Payne have been active in a number of social justice organizations including the Alachua County Labor Coalition, the NAACP, and Gainesville Veterans for Peace, Chapter 14.

 Ortiz has served as president and a council member of the United Faculty of Florida UF-FEA/NEA/AFT/ AFL-CIO.